Student Commonly Asked Questions

 If you are moving in your graduation year, register with the other provinces association directly.
 You do not have to register through SAVT, however, please let us know.
 If you plan to move in the future, please register with the SAVT and we can provide the other province with a letter of good standing once you move.

 Your membership fee pays for Membership with SAVT and RVTTC.

 Membership in the Saskatchewan Association of Veterinary Technologists (SAVT), your provincial association is an investment in your career, as well as in the future of your chosen profession!

 The SAVT is your provincial voice, the SVMA is your governing body, while the Registered Veterinary Technologists and Technicians of Canada (RVTTC) represents you at your national level, fostering understanding between the profession, the public, government, advocating on your behalf on critical issues; and encouraging collaboration with industry and other Veterinary organizations to promote professional excellence in all disciplines of the profession.
 Membership in the SAVT, SVMA and RVTTC is your link to more than 10,000 colleagues across Canada who now become a part of your professional network.
-Whether you are large animal, small animal; specialize in a medical field, research; or work as a Rep; membership provides access to an array of resources that reflect the diversity of the profession and the challenging environment in which you work.
-Among these are: Policies on practice guidelines, code of ethics, all created by fellow members to guide RVT’s in the exemplary practice of their profession.
-National certification exams; salary and career information; a vast menu of continuing Education /professional development programs that keep your informed about the developments with the profession and with the Association.
+Whether you are a large animal, a small animal; specialize in a medical field, research; or work as a Rep; membership provides access to an array of resources that reflect the diversity of the profession and the challenging environment in which you work.
+Among these are: Policies on practice guidelines, and a code of ethics, all created by fellow members to guide RVTs in the exemplary practice of their profession.
+National certification exams; salary and career information; a vast menu of continuing education /professional development programs that keep you informed about the developments in the profession and with the Association.

-If you ever have any questions about membership, or anything SAVT related, please feel free to contact us.
-The most efficient method of communication with the office is via email: firstname.lastname@example.org or you can also call us- 1-866-811-7288.
+If you ever have any questions about membership, or anything SAVT-related, please feel free to contact us.
+The most efficient method of communication with the office is via email: email@example.com or you can also call us- at 1-866-811-7288.